Centre for Research in the Arts, Social Sciences and Humanities: Research at CRASSH

-Research Networks

-The CRASSH Research Networks Programme supports groups of Cambridge graduate students and faculty members working together with a common interdisciplinary research interest, bringing together early-career researchers, established academics and guest speakers on particular research topics for a year of collaborative work.

-Events and Initiatives

-The CRASSH events and initiatives programme showcases arts, social sciences and humanities research.

-Fellowships

-CRASSH offers a number of Fellowship programmes.
-These schemes allow a community of scholars to interact in an interdisciplinary research environment.
+CRASSH hosts a broad range of research projects and centres.
+It runs a programme of events and initiatives that facilitate connections between researchers across many different disciplines, bringing them together with practitioners and participants from other sectors of society.
+Its research networks bring together Cambridge postgraduate students, postdocs and established academic staff across a range of disciplines in a varied programme of seminars, reading groups, workshops and other activities.
+CRASSH supports a number of research labs, facilitating innovative practices of collaborative working both within and beyond the University.
+It runs a number of fellowship schemes both for career scholars at Cambridge and for visiting scholars from around the world.

 Alison Richard Building

 At the beginning of 2012, CRASSH moved into the new Alison Richard Building at the West Road gateway to the University’s Sidgwick Site, the main base for humanities and social science teaching and research at Cambridge.
 The building was designed by Nicholas Hare Architects and received a commendation at the 2013 Civic Trust Awards.
 The Centre’s relocation put CRASSH alongside the major regional studies centres as well as the Department of Politics and International Studies.
 The building is also home to Edmund de Waal's first piece of public sculpture, A Local History, a commission of three vitrines filled with porcelain and sunk into the pavement outside the building.